shyam334/go-mmproxy/README.md

+Stripped down version of go-mmproxy to use the proxyproto methods as a lib.

+---
 # go-mmproxy

 This is a Go reimplementation of [mmproxy](https://github.com/cloudflare/mmproxy), created to improve on mmproxy's runtime stability while providing potentially greater performance in terms of connection and packet throughput.